nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User chooses the Customer he/she wants to delete and enters the command `delete p/12345678`
 2. The `MainWindow` class retrieves the user's input and passes it on to the `LogicManager` through the `execute` method
-3. The `LogicManager` redirects this command to `AddressBookParser` via the `parseCommand` method and creates a temporary `DeleteCommandParser` object
+3. The `LogicManager` redirects this command to `BobaBotParser` via the `parseCommand` method and creates a temporary `DeleteCommandParser` object
 4. The `DeleteCommandParser` object parses the command and returns the `DeleteCommand` containing the details of the Customer to delete
 5. The `LogicManager` executes the `DeleteCommand`, removing the Customer from bobaBot and returning a `CommandResult` object
 6. The `CommandResult` reflects the removal of this Customer